shivampotdar/shivampotdar.github.io/_pages/about.md

 I am a hardware enthusiast interested in Computer Architecture and VLSI.

+I study Electrical and Electronics Engineering at the [National Institute of Technology Karnataka, Surathkal](https://www.nitk.ac.in/).

 I love open-source projects like those based on RISC-V and always open for projects and collaboration on the same.

 I have worked in the [Wadwani Electronics Lab, EE Dept, IIT Bombay](https://www.ee.iitb.ac.in/~wel_iitb/) and will be joining [CAD Lab, SERC, IISc Bengaluru](http://cadl.iisc.ernet.in/) soon for my undergraduate thesis project.

+Check out my [CV](/assets/pdf/CV_Shivam_Potdar_NITK.pdf) to know more!